Nimbus Lightning Protection Ltd

 • can be used for over 45 standard connection configurations

-Exothermic Welding connections have several advantages:
+Exothermic welding connections have several advantages:

 • tolerant to repeated fault currents